What information do we collect?

 In addition we may use your information to inform you from time to time of other products and/or services we offer which we consider may be of interest to you.
 If you do not want to receive information in this way then you should tick the relevant box in the Website when we ask for your consent to do this.
 You may otherwise email us by using the Contact Us form to indicate that you do not want to receive information in this way from us.

-We will only process your personal data where we have a legal basis to do so.
-The legal basis will vary depending on the purposes for which we have collected and use your personal data.
-In almost all cases, the legal basis will be one of the following:
+We will only process your personal data where we have a lawful basis to do so.
+The lawful basis will vary depending on the purposes for which we have collected and use your personal data.
+In almost all cases, the lawful basis will be one of the following:

 Consent is where we ask you if we can use your information in a certain way, and you agree to this (for example when we send you marketing material via post, phone, text or e-mail).
 Where we use your information for a purpose based on consent, you have the right to withdraw consent for any future use of your information for this purpose at any time.

 We have a basis to use your personal information where we are entering into a contract with you or performing our obligations under that contract.
 Examples of this would be if you are buying something from us (for instance some branded merchandise or, in some cases, an event place), applying to work/volunteer with us, or being funded to undertake research.

 In broad terms, our legitimate interests means being able to run Dravet UK as a charitable entity effectively in pursuit of our aims and ideals.
 Some examples not mentioned under the other bases above where we are relying on legitimate interests are:

 - Sending direct marketing material to supporters by post for fundraising purposes